casey/e/README.md

 It doesn't need bison or anything else other than a C compiler.
 In fact it is a recursive descent parser with one character lookahead.

-e's original author is Apostolos Dimitromanolakis.
+e's author is Apostolos Dimitromanolakis.
 Later, some idiot named Casey found it and put it on github.

 Why does "e --.+*.*^.+.--e^" work and why does it return -1?
 ------------------------------------------------------------